CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 • If you’re staying in lower Manhattan, take the AirTrain to Howard Beach station to connect.

 There is no subway or AirTrain that connects directly from the airport into Manhattan.
-But you can take the Q70 “LaGuardia Link” Bus which runs nonstop to the Jackson Heights Roosevelt Avenue Subway station.
+But you can take the free Q70 “LaGuardia Link” bus which runs nonstop to the Jackson Heights Roosevelt Avenue Subway station.
 It departs every 8-10 minutes or take the M60 bus to the subway.

 Pro Tip: I highly recommend downloading the City Mapper app before you arrive.
 It’s so easy to use for the NYC subway system.
 Just put in your location and destination and it tells you exactly how to get there, including walking instructions and if you need to switch trains.